Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: A new diagnostic for spatio-temporal probabilistic forecasting

 This augmentation adds an initial point to all paths, which is a zero vector of dimension $d$.
 The signature is now sensitive to translation, which can be clearly observed from the new diagonal terms.
 All diagonal terms now solely depend on the magnitude of the endpoint coordinate in each dimension:

 The time augmentation $\phi_t : \mathcal{S}(\mathbb{R}^d) \mapsto \mathcal{S}(\mathbb{R}^{d+1})$ is defined as:

 This augmentation adds another dimension to the path, which carries the time of the observation at that point.
 This allows for different or irregular sampling between forecast and observations.
 This is critical for weather forecasting, as forecasts and observations are regularly predicted and sampled at different intervals.
 Moreover, the effect of missing values is mitigated, as the time dimension aligns true positions with all existing values correctly.
 These augmentations combined remove any invariances and guarantee the uniqueness of the signature.
-This property is critical for the performance of a scoring rule involving the signature kernel, as it ensures strict propriety.
-This will be further discussed in the following subsection.
+This property is critical for the performance of a scoring rule involving the signature kernel, as it is required for strict propriety, discussed in the following subsection.
+See Appendix \ref{sigaug} for further discussion of signature augmentations.

-There are a variety of other path augmentations which are often considered.
-Lead-lagging the data is one of the most common augmentations, which greatly increases the dimension size by considering both a lagged and leaded path of the original data.
-This augmentation can be represented as the following:

-As the signature extracts information about enclosed areas with the path, this formation directly aligns with this ability by causing loops to appear from the data.
-This representation benefits the capturing of certain statistics, particularly the quadratic variation, which can be represented as signature terms of the lead-lagged path \citep{Chevyrev_Kormilitzin_2016}:

-As a result, the choice to lead-lag may depend on both the data and forecasting goals.
-However, existing evidence suggests poorer performance on a variety of datasets compared to not lead-lagging, particularly for higher dimensional data with $d>8$ \citep{morrill2021generalisedsignaturemethodmultivariate}.
-Weather data is incredibly high dimensional, as each latitude-longitude region needs to be considered as a dimension, and this augmentation was not included in implementation.

-An additional choice of windowing operation can be taken.
-The global window is considered naturally, but changing window size via sliding, expanding or hierarchical dyadic windows changes how data is read to capture information at different scales.
-There is evidence that the hierarchical dyadic windowing outperforms the global window.
-However, during implementation we observed that large path lengths posed challenges for any strategy of weather forecasting.
-Over the smaller path lengths that were considered, the global window was deemed suitable.
-Further investigation into this hyperparameter choice would be a valid extension.

-Rescaling in this context is generally considered as a post processing method to be applied to the terms in the signature.
-As can be observed in Equation \ref{eq:32}, the depth-k terms of the signature are of size $\mathcal{O}(\frac{1}{k!})$.
-Rescaling these terms to $\mathcal{O}(1)$ by multiplying each depth by $k!$ may help ensure these features are addressed.
-Pre-signature scaling involves multiplying an input by a scaling factor $\alpha \in R$.
-The depth k terms will be of size $\mathcal{O}(\frac{a^k}{k!})$.
-However, no theoretical justification exists for optimal $\alpha$ values, and issues arise as different depth-k terms cannot be adjusted separately.
-Both methods suffer greatly from numerical stability issues.
-However, for reasons explained in the following section, only pre-scaling could be considered.